 "Mom is grieving the loss of her only brother but she always tells me she's fine.
 How can I help her if she doesn't want to talk about it?"

 If it's been less than a year, they may still be in the early grieving process.
-I do that that we as Americans tend to want to rush through this process and move on to the next thing.
-For older adults, their mortality is really hitting them in the face.
+Don't rush through this process because it's difficult to just "move on" to the next thing.
+For older adults, greiving the loss of a friend or family member is another reminder that mortality is staring them in the face.
 One idea is to sit down with your loved one and go through some old photographs of the deceased.
 As you begin to talk through the memories, good and bad, it may open a door to being able to talk more specifically about the loss.
 You're not asking anything of your loved one, you're simply talking.
-I had to do this with my own Father just recently and he actually really engaged in the reminiscing and it was very therapeutic.

 Published on December 15, 2011.